Search Our Database

 NS2: ns-2379.ipxcdn.com

-2. Once logged in, click on “NovaCloudat the left panel menu and dropdown to click on DNS”.
+2. Once logged in, click on NovaCloud at the left panel menu and dropdown to click on DNS.

-NOTE: IPSERVERONE offers 4 types DNS hosting:
+NOTE: IPSERVERONE offers 4 types of DNS hosting plans:

-3. Premium DNS HostingSupport 50 DNS records per domain (excluding NS and SOA)
+3. Premium DNS Hosting – Supports 50 DNS records per domain (excluding NS and SOA)

-4. Premium Plus DNS HostingSupport 300 DNS records per domain (excluding NS and SOA)
+4. Premium Plus DNS Hosting – Supports 300 DNS records per domain (excluding NS and SOA)

-3. From there, the page will redirect you to manage DNS.
-Please click on “Add Records” if you wish to add DNS records for the domain.
+4. From there, the page will redirect you to manage DNS records.
+Please click on Add Records if you wish to add DNS records for the domain name.

-For more information on the type of DNS record to add, please refer to the Type of DNS Record section and table by the end of the article.
+5. A pop-up page to add DNS records will appear.
+You may add more DNS records for the domain.
+For more information on the types of DNS records to add, please refer to the Type of DNS Record section and table at the end of the article.

 Type of DNS Record